skanagavelu/ruleEngine/README.md

 # Groovy Rule Engine

-This application will update the cost of the travel based on rules associated. e.g.) User may be senior citizen and need to add some discount on the base fare.
+This application will update the cost of the travel based on rules associated.<BR>
+e.g.) User may be senior citizen and need to add some discount on the base fare.

 The system mostly doesn't need reboot for new or updating the existing business rules.